 I’m new to Venmo.
 What do I do if I want to make payments with the money in my Venmo account?

-My Venmo app wasn’t working correctly and I couldn’t complete this process.
-What should I do?
+My Venmo app isn't working correctly and I can't complete this process

 Make sure you have the latest version of the app: